bitcoin-sv/bdk/documentation/docs/build.md

 In general to run script engine java test from any IDE, users need to let the IDE know where to load the sesdk.jar package and where is the location of the sesdk_jni runtime library.
 Below is the explanation of how to do it with IntelliJ IDEA.

 Ctrl-Shift-A then type "Import project from existing source".
-Select directory $BSCRYPT, click next next a few time until reaching
+Select directory $BDK, click next next a few time until reaching

-  - The window asking to select some of the directories, uncheck all, leave only the $BSCRYPT/test/java
+  - The window asking to select some of the directories, uncheck all, leave only the $BDK/test/java
   - The window asking to select a library (jar file), uncheck all

 When the project is created, IntelliJ open a new window with projec tree there.
 Open File/Project Structure, then go to Modules :

-  - On Sources tab, select directory $BSCRYPT/test/java and make sure it is marked as "Test"
+  - On Sources tab, select directory $BDK/test/java and make sure it is marked as "Test"
   - On Dependencies tab :

       - click on '+' button to add sesdk jar file ($BUILD_DIR/generated/tools/bin/sesdk-x.y.z.jar)